Which TEFL/TESOL Certificate Course Is Right for Me?

 The more advanced Bridge IDELTOnlineTM, which is a 12-week university-level TEFL/TESOL training, has slightly higher English fluency requirements.
 If you are not a native English speaker, you will be expected to show proof of English fluency at a C1 level or higher.

-How long does it take to get a TEFL certification?
+How long does it take to earn a TEFL certificate?

-How long it takes to complete your TEFL certification course depends on variables such as whether your course is self-paced, the number of hours of certification you choose, and the amount of time you have available to dedicate to the course each week.
+How long it takes to complete your TEFL/TESOL course and earn your certification depends on variables such as whether your course is self-paced, the number of hours you choose, and the amount of time you have available to dedicate to the course each week.

 On the other hand, some online TEFL/TESOL courses are not self-paced, but rather have a set start and end date.
 In these courses, such as the 12-week Bridge IDELTOnlineTM, trainees work though the course week-by-week as a cohort, led by an instructor.